 “SACRED ELEPHANT” Official Website

-He has brought to life many great roles in contemporary & modern works such as Father Flynn in “Doubt”, or Jerry in Harold Pinter’s “Betrayal”, then moving to classical roles such as Malvolio in Shakespeare’s “Twelfth Night” – also nominated for the Fleur Du Cap Theatre Award.
-Jeremy made an impact in the 80’s as Slim in Sam Shepard’s “Cowboy Mouth”, then later as Alan Strang in Peter Shaffer’s “Equus”.
+Jeremy first made an impact in the 80’s as Slim in Sam Shepard’s “Cowboy Mouth”, then later as Alan Strang in Peter Shaffer’s “Equus”.
 He has also given award-winning performances of such diverse characters as Bessmertny in “Sarcophagus”, Song Liling in “M.Butterfly”, and H.R.H.
-The Duke of Windsor in the Solo-show “I Was King”
+The Duke of Windsor in the Solo-show “I Was King”.

-Always a rocker at heart, he wrote and played the music & lyrics for his own Rock Theatre work “Bloodbreath Anaesthetic”(1978), “Sloper / Demolisher”(’82), and composed and performed original material for Brian Aldiss’ “Brothers Of The Head”(’84).
-When “The Rocky Horror Show” finally hit South Africa in 1992, he played Dr Frank’n’Furter in the original cast.
+Always a rocker at heart, he wrote and played the music & lyrics for his own Rock Theatre work “Bloodbreath Anaesthetic”(1978), “Sloper”(’82), and composed and performed original material for Brian Aldiss’ “Brothers Of The Head”(’84).
+He played Dr Frank’n’Furter in the original cast when “The Rocky Horror Show” finally hit South Africa in 1992, .
 His blues-rock music surfaced again in 2010 when he wrote and recorded his first studio album, titled “RELEASE”, for which he also conceived and directed a music video.
 He named his band The Standing Wave.

 Jeremy is also in demand as a highly experienced Voice artist.